mdbergmann/cl-swbymabeweb/blogs/20210113---Lazy-sequences_-_part_2.md

 `lazy-car` just calls `car`.
 We could certainly just use `car` directly, but to be consistent and to create a new metaphor to be used for this lazy sequence we'll add both.

 `lazy-cdr` does somthing additional.
 This is a key element.
-When accessing the `cdr` of the list we now en_force_ the computation of it. `force` is very simple.
-Where `delay` wrapped the expression into a lambda we now have to unwrap it by _fun_calling this lambda to compute the expression.
+When accessing the `cdr` of the list we now en*force* the computation of it. `force` is very simple.
+Where `delay` wrapped the expression into a lambda we now have to unwrap it by *funcall*ing this lambda to compute the expression.
 So `force` looks like this:

 ```lisp
 (defun force (delayed-object)